-The Chairman.
-All in favor of the motion make it known by saying "aye".

-(Chorus of "ayes")
+1 The Chairman.
+All in favor of the motion make it known 2 by saying "aye".
+3 (Chorus of "ayes") A The Chairman.

-The Chairman.
 Opposed?

-(Chorus of "noes")
+5 (Chorus of "noes") 6 The Chairman.

-The Chairman.
 The "ayes" appear to have it.
-The "ayes" have it.

-Senator Baucus, you have an amendment.
+The "aves" 7 have it.
+8 Senator Baucus, you have an amendment. g.
 Senator Baucus.
-Mr. Chairman, I know that time is short and I will be very brief.
-I have an amendment which authorizes the trust fund to pay for an essential air service program.
-An essential air service program is that program which really is critically important because of airline deregulation, that is, many smaller communities in the country have virtually no air service or certainly would have no air service if it were not for an essential air service program which costs about \$35 million and provides the funds to allow those communities to continue to have some kind of air service.

-Now I need not remind this committee that all America is in deep economic trouble, particularly the heartland of America.
-And, second, we have a national transportation policy in this country.
-We built a highway system.
-That was a federal program that built highways in rural parts of America as well as urban parts of America.
-It seems to me we have a national obligation to help provide air service to rural America.
+Mr. Chairman, I know that time is short 10 and I will be very brief.
+I have an amendment which 11 authorizes the trust fund to pay for an essential air service 12 program.
+An essential air service program is that program 13 which really is critically important because of airline 14 deregulation, that is, many smaller communities in the country have virtually no air service or certainly would have 15 no air service if it were not for an essential air service 16 17 program which costs about \$35 million and provides the funds to allow those communities to continue to have some kind of 18 air service.
+19 Now I need not remind this committee that all America is 20 in deep economic trouble, particularly the heartland of 21 have a national obligation to help provide air service to rural America.